Samhan: Three Hans

 The Samhan are generally considered loose confederations of walled-town states.
 Each appears to have had a ruling elite, whose power was a mix of politics and shamanism.
 Although each state appears to have had its own ruler, there is no evidence of systematic succession.

 The name of the poorly understood Jin state continued to be used in the name of the Jinhan confederacy and in the name "Byeonjin," an alternate term for Byeonhan.
 In addition, for some time the leader of Mahan continued to call himself the King of Jin, asserting nominal overlordship over all of the Samhan confederations.

 Mahan was the largest and earliest developed of the three confederacies.
-It consisted of 54 minor statelets, one of which conquered or absorbed the others and became the center of the Baekje Kingdom.
+It consisted of 54 minor statelets, one of which conquered or absorbed the others and became the center of the Paekche Kingdom.
 Mahan is usually considered to have been located in the southwest of the Korean peninsula, covering Jeolla, Chungcheong, and portions of Gyeonggi.

 Jinhan consisted of 12 statelets, one of which conquered or absorbed the others and became the center of the Silla Kingdom.
 It is usually considered to have been located to the east of the Nakdong River valley.

-Byeonhan consisted of 12 statelets, which later gave rise to the Gaya confederacy, subsequently annexed by Silla.
+Byeonhan consisted of 12 statelets, which later gave rise to the Kaya confederacy, subsequently annexed by Silla.
 It is usually considered to have been located in the south and west of the Nakdong River valley.

 Geography

 The exact locations occupied by the different Samhan confederations are disputed.
 It is also quite likely that their boundaries changed over time.
-Samguk sagi indicates that Mahan was located in the northern region later occupied by Goguryeo, Jinhan in the region later occupied by Silla, and Byeonhan in the southwestern region later occupied by Baekje.
+Samguk sagi indicates that Mahan was located in the northern region later occupied by Goguryeo, Jinhan in the region later occupied by Silla, and Byeonhan in the southwestern region later occupied by Paekche.
 However, the earlier Chinese Records of the Three Kingdoms places Mahan in the southwest, Jinhan in the southeast, and Byeonhan between them.

 Villages were usually constructed deep in high mountain valleys, where they were relatively secure from attack.
 Mountain fortresses were also often constructed as places of refuge during war.
 The minor states which made up the federations are usually considered to have covered about as much land as a modern-day myeon, or township.

 Based on historical and archeological records, river and sea routes appear to have been the primary means of long-distance transportation and trade (Yi, 2001, p.
 246).
 It is thus not surprising that Jinhan and Byeonhan, with their coastal and river locations, became particularly prominent in international trade during this time.